 Integrate your customer’s behavioral, demographic, and geographical data to build experiences that matter.
 Use our AI-powered automation and analytics platforms to design personalized experiences for each of your customers.

 Your users expect real-time experience across all touchpoints.
-According to a PwC survey from 2018, the number of segments who placed more importance on positive user experience than on higher interest rates increased by 21% over just three years before.
+According to a PwC survey from 2018, the number of segments that placed more importance on positive user experience than on higher interest rates increased by 21% over just three years before.
 With our powerful personalization and segmentation tools, you can create intelligent coherent campaigns that engage customers in a timely and relevant manner.

 Activate campaigns that engage your customers when they enter, dwell, or exit from a specified location.
 For example, you could send a timely notification about an international card activation facility to your customers when they are at the airport.